Paul Bettany: Early life

 Bettany was born on 27 May 1971 in London, to Anne (née Kettle), a stage singer, theatre teacher, and stage manager, and Thane Bettany, a dancer, actor, drama teacher and godfather to Sophie, Duchess of Edinburgh.
 Bettany was raised Roman Catholic, although his church attendance drifted after his confirmation.
-Bettany then experimented with other Christian denominations among which were Methodist and Church of England congregations with his father.
-Bettany is now an atheist.
+Bettany then experimented with other Christian denominations among them Methodist and Church of England congregations with his father, before becoming an atheist.
 While his father taught at the all-girls boarding school Queenswood School, near Hatfield, Hertfordshire, the family lived on the school grounds.

 When Bettany was 16, his brother Matthew died at age 8 after falling onto concrete from a tennis pavilion roof at Queenswood.
 Soon after, Bettany dropped out of school, left home, and became a street performer in London.
 He lived in a small flat and earned money by playing his guitar in the streets as a busker.
 His parents later divorced.
 After two years, he found a new job in a home for the elderly.
-After working there for a year, Bettany enrolled at the Drama Centre in London.
-He had dyslexia prior to it being recognised as a learning difficulty.
+After working there for a year, Bettany enrolled at the Drama Centre London.